 Go through the kissing gate and walk up by the side of the hedge parallel to the road for 300yds.
-When you come to a metal field gate turn left onto the public bridleway towards Outgate.
-After about 100yds the path forks; take the left fork, waymarked by a blue arrow, to the left of a knoll.
+When you come to a metal field gate turn left onto the public bridleway, signposted towards Hawkshead and Outgate.
+After about 100yds the path forks; take the left fork.
+The path becomes a ‘cart track' with two parallel gravel tracks.

 By the stepping stones across Blelham Beck the ditches and hollows to the west of the beck are all that remains of a large medieval bloomery.
 Here in the 14th and 15th century, on land owned by Furness Abbey, simple iron smelting was taking place.

-Follow the track as it winds through the wood, crossing some marshy ground.
-Take the stepping stones over the stream and head up onto some more open ground keeping the wall on your right.
-Continue over a stile by a gate, the tarn is away to your left.
+Follow the well surfaced track as it winds through the wood, crossing some marshy ground.
+Take the bridge over the stream and head up onto some more open ground, keeping the wall on your right.
+Continue through a gate, the tarn is away to your left.

 At the far end of the tarn the path forks.
-Just before the ground rises, a wooden fingerpost points to the left signed as a footpath to High Tock How.
-Take this path, with the slope (and later a wall to your right); it can be wet underfoot in winter.
-Go through a gate with a small stream and the edge of the tarn to your left.
+Just before the ground rises, at the wooden fingerpost, turn left, signed as a bridleway to Hawkshead.
+Follow this well surfaced track with a slope (and later a wall to your right); go through a gate with a small stream and the edge of the tarn away to your left.

 Continue with the small stream on your left until you reach a small bridge, cross the footbridge and continue up the track towards a barn.
 Cross a squeeze-stile beside a gate to the left of the barn.
 Go past another finger post signed as a public footpath to High Tock How farm then over a step-stile beside another field gate about 30yds away.
 Continue ahead with the wall on your left.
 High Tock How farm can be seen over the wall to the left.